testfairy/docs/docs/053_Single_Sign-On/04_Azure_Active_Directory.md

 - After configuration has been saved, you will see a success message.
   ![](https://docs.testfairy.com/img/sso/azure/azure-7.png)

-Now, please logout and make sure you can see the "Login with Azure" button.
+Now, please log out and make sure you can see the "Login with Azure" button.